WalidNewaz/WalidNewaz/README.md

 I'm Walid Newaz, a software engineer who enjoys writing and learning about software programming, the outdoors, and common obeservations.

-- 🔭 I’m currently working on travvit.com, an outdoor activity dicovery and planning tool for individuals and groups.
+- 🔭 I’m currently working on travvit.com, an outdoor activity discovery and planning tool for individuals and groups.
 - 🌱 I’m currently learning uses of GIS data.
 I would like to delve into Rust in the future.
 - 🛠️ My farite tools at the moment are: @TypeScript, @React, @NestJS, @PostgreSQL
 - 📫 How to reach me: mdwalid@gmail.com